Kozea/Radicale/pages/user_documentation.rst

 and pressing the ``Handle WebContacts`` button.
 Of course you can also configure the app at its preferences to sync automatically.

-ContactSync can also deal with WebDAV, HTTP and FTP Servers along with plain ``.vcf`` files.

 CalDAV-Sync
 ~~~~~~~~~~~